MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-use-automated-data-capture-systems-adcs.md

 8. To review the information, choose the **Identifier Code** field to open the **Item Identifiers** window.

 ## <a name="to-add-an-adcs-user"></a>To add an ADCS user
 You can add any user as a user of an Automated Data Capture System (ADCS).
 When you do this, the user must also provide a password.
 Optionally, you can also provide a connection that identifies the ADCS user as a warehouse employee.
 The ADCS user password can be different from the Windows logon password of the user.
-For more information, see [How to: Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Manage Users and Permissions](ui-how-users-permissions.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **ADCS Users**, and then choose the related link.
 2. Choose the **New** action.